Some Fast Facts About Bitcoin Mining

-* The current reward for anyone who solves a block is 50 coins; however, very very soon that figure is going to be sliced in half, as per the plan that was established at Bitcoin’s inception, so future blocks will consist of 25 coins and you can use a bitcoin mining calculator.
+The current reward for anyone who solves a block is 50 coins; however, very very soon that figure is going to be sliced in half, as per the plan that was established at Bitcoin’s inception, so future blocks will consist of 25 coins and you can use a bitcoin mining calculator.

 The more people that are working on solving problems, or more specifically, the more computing power that is being used in that pursuit, the more difficult it is for each individual or entity to solve the bitcoin “puzzle.”
 In essence, this becomes a very competitive process.

 Not everybody has to be a computer genius to engage in bitcoin mining.
 Groups of folks have become involved in bitcoin “pools” that combine resources to mine for coins, and they participate in a limited way in the whole process.